hai1862003/Analyzing-Movies/README.md

+Hi there ^^,

+# Overall:
-# Analyze the dataset of movies from 1900 to 2020 with regards to budgets, revenue worldwide/US(domestic)
+- Analyze data about box office movies from 1900 to 2020 with regards to budget, revenue (US/Worldwide)

+# Insight:
-# Use Regression analysis to analyze the correlation between a movie's budget and revenue
+- Discover a positive correlation between movie's budget and revenue using linear regression

+# Language/Platform:
+- Google Colab (Python), Python libraries (Pandas, Matplotlib, plotply)

+# Structure:
+- all the project is in 1 file (Nobel_Prize_Analysis_(start).ipynb) in the same rep.